certeu/morio/api/README.md

 npm install --global pino-pretty
 ```

-Then pipe the output into :
+Then pipe the output of the development server into pino-pretty:

 ```
 npm run dev | pino-pretty